abilslan/statespaceminer/README.md

-Win32 C program for statespace analysis of synchronous;y updating random Boolean network models, created in Dev-C++ IDE.
+Windows console program for statespace analysis of synchronously updating random Boolean network models, created in Dev-C++ IDE.
-This was written some time before I was sold on the importance of commenting (~2012), so the code itself may be less than illuminating.
+The code is pretty sparse on commenting so may not be very illuminating (it was written in 2010/2011 which was some time before I realised that this is actually quite important).
 The expected use was for RBN analysis of biological pathways and to assist portability of network models between applications.
 We used this in the paper:

 Bilsland et al (2014), Mathematical model of a telomerase transcriptional regulatory network developed by cell-based screening: analysis of inhibitor effects and telomerase expression mechanisms.
 PLoS Comput Biol; 10(2):e1003448.

-The code wasn't originally published with the paper(mainly because, when the time came, I was a bit embarrassed about the general absence of comments but I suppose it doesn't matter now...).
-The binary was, however.
+The code wasn't originally published with the paper but the binary was.
 I haven't looked at this in years, but it built successfully in codeblocks on 22/7/21.
 Also included here is the telomerase reverse transctiptase (TERT) transcriptional network that we identified by cell-based screening.
 It is provided in Pajek format, along with vertex IDs, and was used to produce several of the figures in the paper using node targeting options in the application.

 Usage:
 - The program is an interactive command-line application.